syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Getting-Started.md

 {% endhighlight %}
 {% highlight c# %}
-// Initializes a new instance of RichTextBoxAdv.<br/>SfRichTextBoxAdv richTextBoxAdv = new SfRichTextBoxAdv();
+// Initializes a new instance of RichTextBoxAdv.
+SfRichTextBoxAdv richTextBoxAdv = new SfRichTextBoxAdv();

 {% endhighlight %}